Snowdon: Leisure activities

+The mountain itself may also be viewed on takeoff and approach to both Manchester Airport and Liverpool John Lennon Airport on very clear days, and even from Howth Head in Dublin, Ireland.

 On 26 June 2018, Sam Laming became the first ever Wingsuit pilot to perform a 'Proximity Flight' over a UK mountain, by flying approximately 30 metres over Snowdon's summit, after jumping from a helicopter with fellow wingsuit camera pilot, Mike Hitchcock.

 In 2021, John Harold, the director of the Snowdonia Society, reported that the number of visitors ascending Snowdon was exceeding capacity.
 At popular times walkers queue for upwards of 45 minutes for an opportunity to take a photo at the summit pillar.

 Rock climbing

 The Snowdon Massif includes a number of cliffs, and holds an important place in the history of rock climbing in the United Kingdom.
 Clogwyn Du'r Arddu is often colloquially known as 'Cloggy' among climbers, and was the site of the first recorded climb in Britain, in 1798.
 It was carried out by Peter Bailey Williams and William Bingley, while searching for rare plants.
 It is now considered to be one of the best cliffs in Britain for rock climbing.

 Y Lliwedd was also explored by early climbers, and was the subject of a 1909 climbing guide, The Climbs on Lliwedd by J. M. A. Thompson and A. W. Andrews, one of the first in Britain.
 Snowdon was used by Edmund Hillary and his group during preparations for their successful 1953 expedition to climb Mount Everest.